John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_help.md

 * a zip of test files.
   * Note that these test files are not complete, but have tests for Category and Categories (after changes to database).
 See suggested workflow
-* a test database file
-  * Needed once you start converting to database storage instead of xml storage
+  * includes a test database file that is needed once you start converting to database storage instead of xml storage

 ## Suggested Workflow